AuroraArc/qubit-feature-analysis/README.md

 #### 3.1 Correlation Matrix
 An intriguing aspect arises from the examination of the correlation matrix, which suggests a good relationship between certain qubit features.
 #### 3.2 Error Coefficients
-Contrastingly, the error coefficients paints a different picture, indicating a less favorable relationship, which is evident in the poor evaluation metrics.
+On the other hand, the error coefficients depict a contrasting scenario, suggesting a less favorable relationship as reflected in the poor evaluation metrics.
 This discrepancy warrants further investigation into the nuances of the relationships.

 ### 4. Future Directions
 #### 4.1 Understanding Relationship Discrepancy